You might already have a set of strong digital skills but polishing them and adding a few more can take you to the next level.

 Google Alerts – Monitor the web for interesting new content.
 Get notifications when someone mentions you.

 Brand24 – Social media monitoring and analytics tool.

 Marketing is one of the most critical aspects of business growth.
 You can build the best product in the world, but if nobody knows about it, it's worthless.
 Gain an in-depth understanding of the various digital marketing disciplines such as search engine optimization (SEO), social media marketing, pay-per-click (PPC), conversion optimization, content marketing and email marketing.

 Learn how to identify your target audience.
 If you try to appeal to everyone, you serve no one.
 Learn to ask smart questions and perform initial audience surveys.

 Learn storytelling.
 Storytelling is a powerful tool you can use to engage your audience and get press.

 Learn to drive traffic.
 Study the basics of content marketing, social media and SEO.
-Don’t try to game the system as you can’t outsmart big business.
-Read blogs, enroll into digital marketing certification training and join marketing communities.
+Don't try to game the system as you can't outsmart big business.
+Read blogs, enroll in digital marketing certification training and join marketing communities.

 Adwords – Promote your business on Google through advertising.

 Quuu Promote – Promote your content to a targeted audience.